jimshowalter/architecture-enforcer/README.md

 This tool depends on you taking the time to define your desired target state.

-If you aren't able and/or willing to take the time to define your target state, toss this tool, because it can't help you.
+If you aren't able and/or willing to take the time to define your target state, this tool can't help you.

-There is no known software-analysis tool that can generate a target state for you.
-All they can do is tell you that the code is a mess, which you already know.
+There is no known tool that can generate a target state for you.
+All most tools can do is tell you that the code is a mess, which you already know.

 Often programmers on a legacy codebase will say the code sucks, but without a target state to compare to, there's no data.
 Sucks compared to what?
 How much does it suck, and in what ways, specifically?